Most bikers take passion in getting their hands dirty and fix

 5. Tap and Die Set

-A tap and die set comes handy when you want to cure exposed threads or snapped studs.
+A tap and die set come handy when you want to cure exposed threads or snapped studs.
 No matter how carefully we ride our bike, these circumstances come about.

 A multimeter is a vital part of your mechanics arsenal.
 From troubleshooting electrical shorts to testing your battery's voltage, a multimeter will take you out in several ways.
 You don't need to buy a big fancy one; just the basic one will do.
 Ensure it has all these features- DC voltage, continuity, and resistance reader.